Niah McGiff

 Group Exhibitions and Projects

-2025Everything Then is Now, Spira9, The Old Waiting Room, London
+2025Everything Then Is Now, Spira9, The Old Waiting Room, London

-2021Mind The Gap, Charity Art and Sound Exhibition, Artspace Brighton, London
+2021Mind The Gap, Artspace Brighton, Brighton

 2019THEESOP Summer Show, Mile End Art Pavilion, London